martanto/multigas/wiki/Getting-Started.md

 against `DatasetType.total_data`; over-sampled days are capped at `100.0` and log a `WARNING`.
-Missing days (no rows for that date) are skipped — no CSV, no row in the summary / JSON, so they show as "no data" in the plot — and are enumerated in a single `WARNING` line at the end of the run.
+Missing days (no rows for that date) are skipped — no CSV, no row in the summary / JSON, so they show as light-grey "no data" days in the plot — and are enumerated in a single `WARNING` line at the end of the run.

 `n_jobs > 1` dispatches per-day extraction to `joblib.Parallel`